-- A. Install bell-and-spigot PVC pipe in accordance with AWWA C605, AWWA M23 and pipe manufacturer's instructions, whichever is most stringent. - 1.
-Use only lubricants supplied by the pipe manufacturer and apply to both bell and spigot ends of the joint, in accordance with manufacturer's recommendations. - 2.
-Clean the gasket, bell, groove and spigot immediately prior to connecting pipe joints. - 3.
-Do not over-insert pipe joints.
+- Install bell-and-spigot PVC pipe in accordance with AWWA C605, AWWA M23 and A. pipe manufacturer's instructions, whichever is most stringent. - Use only lubricants supplied by the pipe manufacturer and apply to both bell and 1. spigot ends of the joint, in accordance with manufacturer's recommendations. - Clean the gasket, bell, groove and spigot immediately prior to connecting pipe 2. joints.

+- 3. Do not over-insert pipe joints.
 Any over-inserted pipe joints shall be removed and the pipe bell and gasket inspected for damage.
 Any damaged bells or gaskets shall be discarded and replaced. - 4.
 Cut pipe ends square, ream pipe and tube ends to full pipe diameter, remove burrs.
 Use only equipment specifically designed for pipe cutting.
 The use of chisels or hand saws will not be permitted.
-Grind edges smooth with beveled end for push-on connections. - B. Install ductile iron piping and fittings according to AWWA C600. - 1.
-Encase all ductile iron pipe and fittings that are not cathodically protected in polyethylene, per AWWA C105, Method "A".
+Grind edges smooth with beveled end for push-on connections. - B. Install ductile iron fittings according to AWWA C600. - C. Install steel pipe in accordance with AWWA M11.
+Field weld and test steel pipe, as needed, in accordance with AWWA C206, except as follows: - 1.
+Test field welds by ultrasonic or radiographic method, in accordance with AWS D1.1. - 2.
+Do not field weld pipe without permission from the Design Builder.